Frequently Asked Questions

 How do I import / migrate emails into MailArchiva?

 MailArchiva is capable of importing from EML, PST, MBOX, OST, direct Exchange import, direct GSuite, etc. For importing of PST files, the easiest is to copy the PST data to a couple of folders on the server, and use the Import from server feature to import the data.
-In regards to Exchange import, you would simply configure the Exchange connection, and then perform a direct import from MS Exchange.
+In regard to Exchange import, you would simply configure the Exchange connection, and then perform a direct import from MS Exchange.
 In the latter case, MailArchiva connects to Exchange web services API, scans all mailboxes, and imports the data to the archive.
 The product is available for use while imports are occurring.
 Once MailArchiva is connected to Exchange, to import data from Exchange, it is a simple matter of clicking Import, choosing the Exchange connection, and clicking the import button.
 It is possible to specify which mailboxes you want imported in the import dialog.

 How to export all mail associated with an email address?